sonic-net/SONiC/doc/mgmt/Management Framework.md

 ###### 3.2.2.4.15 API Documentation

-REST server will provide [OpenAPI UI](https://github.com/OpenAPI-api/OpenAPI-ui) based online documentation and test UI for all REST APIs it supports.
+REST server will provide [Swagger UI](https://github.com/swagger-api/swagger-ui) based online documentation and test UI for all REST APIs it supports.
 Documentation can be accessed by launching URL **https://REST_SERVER_IP/ui** in a browser.
-This page will list all supported OpenAPI definition files (both YANG generated and manual) along with link to open OpenAPI UI for them.
+This page will list all supported OpenAPI definition files (both YANG generated and manual) along with link to open Swagger UI for them.

 ##### 3.2.2.5 gNMI server